Start and End Dates

 Am I Eligible for Advanced Standing?

 If you have credits from another college or educational institution, you may be eligible for advanced standing in certificate programs.
-Contact the Department of Continuing Education for details.
-A transcript of your marks and course descriptions may be required.
+Please contact the Registrar’s Office.

 Am I Eligible for Prior Learning Assessment?